From Brad Pitt to Ariana Grande: All the celebrities spotted at the Wimbledon final

 Tom Hiddleston and Zawe Ashton

-Thor actor Tom Hiddleston arrived with his fiancé Zawe Ashton, an actor best known for her role as Violet in the hit series Fresh Meat, arrived together at Wimbledon and are seated in front of Garfield.
+Thor actor Tom Hiddleston and his fiancé Zawe Ashton, an actor best known for her role as Violet in the hit series Fresh Meat, arrived together at Wimbledon and are seated in front of Garfield.

 Brad Pitt and Guy Ritchie

-Acclaimed film director Guy Ritchie and Fight Club actor Brad Pitt have been seen sharing a joke together in the audience at Centre Court.
+Acclaimed film director Guy Ritchie and Fight Club actor Brad Pitt have been seen sharing a joke together in the stands at Centre Court.

 Ariana Grande

-American singer-songwriter Ariana Grande has been spotted sitting next to Andrew Garfield wearing a Wimbledon cap.
-She is best known for her hits “7 Rings” and “One Last Time.”
+American singer-songwriter Ariana Grande has been spotted sitting between actor Jonathan Bailey and Andrew Garfield wearing a Wimbledon cap.
+She is best known for her hits “7 Rings” and “One Last Time”.

 Daniel Craig and Rachel Weisz